top of page

 THE GARRY MOORE SHOW (CBS, April 11, 1961)

 This episode of Moore's prime time variety hour featured a skit spoofing Bill's hit called Name the Right Price.
 Moore played the host (wearing dark-rimmed glasses, of course) and the contestants were played by series regulars Carol Burnett and Marion Lorne, along with guest George Gobel.
 Bill made a brief, silent cameo appearance at the end of the skit.
-You can see it below.

 THE AMERICA'S CUP RACE (NBC, September 17, 1962)